fl101/awardfares-blog/_posts/2023-12-02-winter-getaways-2023.md

 ### 8. Courchevel, France

-Courchevel in France is a top pick for a classy ski experience, part of the world's largest ski area with slopes for all skill levels and some seriously chic after-ski spots.
-The village oozes luxury with its high-end shops, gourmet restaurants, and stunning alpine views that make it a winter wonderland for both skiers and non-skiers alike.
+Courchevel in France is a top pick for a classy ski experience; it is part of the world's largest ski area with slopes for all skill levels and some seriously chic after-ski spots.
+The village oozes luxury with its high-end shops, gourmet restaurants, and stunning alpine views, making it a winter wonderland for both skiers and non-skiers alike.

 <img src="../assets/img/winter-getaways-2023/courchevel.webp" alt="Courchevel, France as a Winter Getaway With Miles Or Points." class="noborder"/>